lucasjellema/tech-radar-prototype2/development-log.md

 - use d3 force when auto deriving x,y coordinates

-- zoom in on a single ring - that ring fills up the entire (width of the) radar - the other rings are hidden and so are the blips in those rings
+- zoom in on a single ring - that ring fills up the entire (width of the) radar - the other rings are hidden and so are the blips in those rings (similar to zoom in on sector)

 - allow removal of viewpoint, template, object type, rating type, objects of a specific type

-- blip zoom "slider" - apply scaling factor to all the blips (not to any other element)
-- generate blips in Viewpoint for all objects | selected objects
+- generate ratings and blips in Viewpoint for all objects | selected objects

 - ?? record user defined blip coordinates as polar coordinates

 - define "start angle" for sectors (to get tilting/rotating effect)
 - define "total angle" for sectors (to create half, quarter, two thirds, one third)
+- define default sector label font/edge/color settings for sectors
+- define default label font/edge/color settings for radar (for sectors, rings, ..)
+- radar level settings: background image, title, title font settings
+- define gradient color for blips (see https://developer.mozilla.org/en-US/docs/Web/SVG/Element/radialGradient)

 - auto-map for radar:  derive rings from distinct property values (and width from number of entries for each value); user can edit labels and sequence in radar editor
 - have defaults associated with viewpoint; currently, defaults are created for the current viewpoint and do not synchronize with a new viewpoint